 Your doctor may recommend medicines and other medical procedures before CABG.
 For example, he or she may prescribe medicines to lower your cholesterol and blood pressure and improve blood flow through your coronary arteries.

-Angioplasty also might be tried.
+PCI also might be tried.
 During this procedure, a thin, flexible tube with a balloon at its tip is threaded through a blood vessel to the narrow or blocked coronary artery.